Clifford Davis name to be removed from the Federal Courthouse

-MEMPHIS, Tenn. — A symbol of racism is being removed from a landscape of Memphis.
+MEMPHIS, Tenn. — A controversial symbol is being removed from a landscape of Memphis.

 President Biden signed a bill into law yesterday that will remove the name of Clifford Davis from the Federal Courthouse Downtown.